nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `edit 1 p/91234567 e/johndoe@example.com` <br>
+- `edit 1 p/91234567 e/johndoe@example.com`

   Edits the phone number and email address of the 1st person in the existing main list to be `91234567`and `johndoe@example.com` respectively.

-- `edit 2 n/Betsy Crower t/` <br>
+- `edit 2 n/Betsy Crower t/`

   Edits the name of the 2nd person in the existing main list to be `Betsy Crower` and clears all existing tags.

 <br>